miho/JavaOne2013/README.md

 ## Dependencies

-The window control comes from my VFXWindows project that is now part of the [JFXtras](http://jfxtras.org/).
+The window control comes from my VFXWindows project that is now part of [JFXtras](http://jfxtras.org/).

 The workflow visualization was done with [VWorkflows](http://vworkflows.mihosoft.eu) that will eventually replace the current UI of [VRL-Studio](http://vrl-studio.mihosoft.eu) (an innovative visual programming IDE I develop since a few years).